queue-miscreant/fence-preview/README.md

 TODOs
 -----

-- Sixel cache in Lua
-- Suspend LaTeX display if cursor inside fence
-- Asynchronously draw images
 - LaTeX update rendering currently forces all images to be available first
-    - Hold off drawing edited LaTeX if insert mode exited while cursor inside fence